Two-thirds of Spaniards over 60 have had at least a vaccine dose, PM says

-EuropeTwo-thirds of Spaniards over 60 have had at least a vaccine dose, PM says

-Two thirds of Spaniards over the age of 60 have received at least one dose of vaccine against the coronavirus, Prime Minister Pedro Sanchez said on Wednesday during a visit to a Johnson & Johnson (JNJ.N) lab in Toledo.
+MADRID (Reuters) - Two thirds of Spaniards over the age of 60 have received at least one dose of vaccine against the coronavirus, Prime Minister Pedro Sanchez said on Wednesday during a visit to a Johnson & Johnson lab in Toledo.

 Describing the data as “promising,” Sanchez reaffirmed a national target to fully inoculate 70% of Spain’s 47 million population before the end of summer.